How to calculate CO2 sequestration

 This distribution of biomass is central to understanding how trees store carbon.
 The CO2 absorbed from the atmosphere is assimilated into both AGB and BGB.
 As a tree matures, its capacity to sequester carbon increases, making older trees more efficient at absorbing CO2.
 This relationship highlights the significance of forest conservation and the role mature trees play in mitigating climate change.
 By understanding and supporting these natural processes, we can enhance the capacity of forests to act as carbon sinks, thereby contributing to global efforts to balance our planet’s carbon cycle and combat the escalating challenges of climate change.

 To accurately determine the amount of CO2 absorbed by trees, two critical measurements are taken directly from the tree: its diameter, measured in cm, and its height, measured in meters.
 These measurements are essential for calculating both the Above-Ground Biomass (AGB) and Below-Ground Biomass (BGB).
-The calculation of these biomass values is based on a specific formula that incorporates these two parameters 9 [3].
+These biomass values are calculated based on a specific formula that incorporates these two parameters 9 [3].

 Where: